jeffskinnerbox/jeffskinnerbox.github.io/content/ideas/using-vagrant-docker-and-ansible.md

 * https://www.vagrantup.com/docs/multi-machine/

 ## What About Containers (e.g. Docker)
+Containerization is the process of distributing and deploying applications in a portable and predictable way.
+It accomplishes this by packaging components and their dependencies into standardized, isolated, lightweight process environments called containers.
+Many organizations are now interested in designing applications and services that can be easily deployed to distributed systems, allowing the system to scale easily and survive machine and application failures.
+Docker, a containerization platform developed to simplify and standardize deployment in various environments, was largely instrumental in spurring the adoption of this style of service design and management.
+A large amount of software has been created to build on this ecosystem of distributed container management.

 A container emulates the user space of an operating system.
 You run a container engine to create isolated processes, memory, mount points, and networking.